Barnard-PL-Labs/SequencerLiveCoding/README.md

 Then install everything and get playing!

    npm install
-   node app.js
-   nohup node app.js &
+   node app.js # or, on a server, nohup node app.js &